TheGuardianWolf/Annotation-Tool/utils/capture-tool/README.md

 **3. Toggle capture.**

 This option sends USR1 signals to all opened guvcview instances, starting or stopping recording based on their current state.

 On capture start, a ```.tmp``` folder is created inside the save directory.

 On capture end, the videos in the ```.tmp``` folder will be renamed according to the set variables and moved into the save directory.

 **4. Kill processes.**

 This option sends INT signals to all opened guvcview instances, effectively ending the processes.
-Also stops capture if ongoing and saves.
+Also stops capture if it is ongoing and saves.

 **5. Exit.**